ushahidi/Subprocess_API/README.md

 The returned JSON object will have the following attributes on an unsuccessful call:

-* `error` The full Python stack trace of the error.
+* `error` The full Python stack trace of the error as a string.

 ## Example